freezernick/ue-gjapi-core/README.md

 This Unreal Engine Plugin allows easy use of [GameJolt's GameAPI](https://gamejolt.com/game-api)

-## Installation
+## Installation & Usage

-A guide on how to install the plugin can be found [here](https://github.com/Free2Play-Entertainment/ue-gjapi-core/wiki/Installation).
+A guide on how to install and use the plugin can be found [here](https://github.com/Free2Play-Entertainment/ue-gjapi-core/wiki/).

-## Usage

-A usage guide can be found [here](https://github.com/Free2Play-Entertainment/ue-gjapi-core/wiki/Blueprint-Usage).

 ## Contributing
 Pull requests are welcome. =)